 West Yost will use the proposed project's potable water demand projection and calculate the estimated water demand for the maximum number of residences that may be connected to the Nevada Irrigation District (NID) potable water system as a result of the project based on land use-based water demand factors provided in the NID 2015 Urban Water Management Plan (UWMP).
 West Yost will only calculate the buildout water demand at this time and will not calculate the water demands for phasing of the project.
 West Yost will then conduct an evaluation of available water supplies to meet the project's water demands.
-West Yost will use the NID 2015 UWMP as a basis for determining the available water supplies to meet the potable water supplies do not appear to be available, Raney and West Yost will coordinate with the County prior to preparing the WSA.
+West Yost will use the NID 2015 UWMP as a basis for determining the available water supplies to meet the potable water demands under normal, single-dry, and multiple-dry year conditions.
+If it is found that adequate water supplies do not appear to be available, Raney and West Yost will coordinate with the County prior to preparing the WSA.
 Based on the evaluation of potable water supply availability, West Yost will identify whether NID has sufficient supplies and supply reliability to meet the water demand associated with the proposed project.
 West Yost will then prepare a WSA for the project in accordance with the requirements of SB 610 as adopted in the California Water Code as Sections 10910-10915.